Title

-Use FullTextServiceProperty to determine if full-text service is installed
+Use FullTextServiceProperty to check if full-text service is installed

 Recently I need to determine whether full-text search functionality is installed and enabled on a Microsoft SQL Server 2005 instance.
 I later discovered that the T-SQL function FullTextServiceProperty can be used to determined if Full-Text search is installed or not on a SQL Server instance.